 You are still required to fill out the self‑report.
 Your director general will review your status.

 - What if the area(s) of law in which I provide legal aid services I am on is not on the list shown in the window?

 Please contact your district office to ensure that you are on the proper lists.

 - How often do I need to complete the self‑report?

 All certificate and duty counsel private bar lawyers need to complete this report annually.

 Yes.
-LAO randomly audits lawyers to ensure that the information provided on their annual self‑report accurately reports the experience and CPD requirements for each panel.
+LAO randomly audits lawyers to ensure that the information provided on their annual self‑report accurately reports the experience and CPD requirements for each area of law.

-For questions about panel membership or conditional status, contact your district area office.
+For questions about roster membership or conditional status, contact your district area office.
 For technical difficulties with the online self‑report, please contact the Lawyer Service Centre at 416‑979‑9934 or 1‑866‑979‑9934.